theantigone/static-site-generator/content/projects/ronr/index.md

 ![Robert's Rules of Order Home Page](/images/ronr.png)

+> Figure 1: The home page of my teammates' and my **Robert's Rules of Order** website.

 This project is a web-based platform that adapts _Robert's Rules of Order (RONR)_ for digital use.
 Initially intended for in-person meetings, my teammates and I introduced necessary variations to **support offline, asynchronous discussions** (this website).

 This is a **React** website written in **TypeScript** built with **Vite**.
 The backend is **Express** and also uses TypeScript.
 Packages and dependencies are managed with **npm**.
 In order to develop and deploy this website you will need to have installed npm on your system.
 Deployments for the project are hosted on **Render**.